manimino/litebox/README.md

 `update()` will changes both the value in the RangeIndex table and the object's value.

-Update is very fast in SQLite, but slower in Pandas since object lookup is O(n) there.
+Update is fast, it's O(log n) in both sqlite and pandas.

 ### remove()

 `remove(self, obj: Any)` removes an object.

-Remove is very fast in SQLite, but slower in Pandas since object lookup is O(n) there.
-Pandas also needs to rebuild some data structures when an object is removed.
+Remove is fast in SQLite but slower in Pandas.
+This is because removing an item requires rebuilding arrays there.

 ### Container methods